obutov/AIND-Sudoku-master/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: *Naked twins strategy is just another constraint that is applied to the sudoku grid in order to reduce the solution space.
-    In this specific instance, naked twin strategy is executed after executing elimination constraint and before calling only choice constraint.*
+    In this specific instance, "naked twin" strategy is executed after "only choice" strategy.*

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Diagonal sudoku problem is no different in how we use constraint propagation from the original problem
+A: *Diagonal sudoku problem is no different from how constraint propagation is used in the original problem.
     This problem only differs in how the problem units are constructed.
-In this case there's an addition of 2 diagonal units Adding diagonal units did not warrant any changes to how constraint propagation is used*
+In this case there's an addition of 2 diagonal units Adding diagonal units did not warrant any changes to how constraint propagation is applied*

 ### Install